LSU Board of Supervisors to name new university president at Tuesday morning meeting

 Interim President Matt Lee has been the university's figurehead since the departure of William F. Tate IV over the summer.
 Tate has since taken a job at Rutgers University.

-The Board of Supervisors meets at 9 a.m. to decide the next president.
+The Board of Supervisors met at 9 a.m. to decide on the next president.
 A news conference will be held 90 minutes after the decision is made at the LSU Foundation building.

 More News